EwenG/badigeon/API.md

 Creates a standalone bundle of the project resources and its dependencies.
 By default jar dependencies are copied in a "lib" folder, under the ouput directory.
 Other dependencies (local and git) are copied by copying their :paths content to the root of the output directory.
 By default, an exception is thrown when the project dependends on a local dependency or a SNAPSHOT version of a dependency.
   - out-path: The path of the output directory.
   - deps-map: A map with the same format than a deps.edn map.
 The dependencies of the project are resolved from this map in order to be copied to the output directory.
-Default to the deps.edn map of the project (without merging the system-level and user-level deps.edn maps), with the addition of the maven central and clojars repository.
+Default to the deps.edn map of the project (without merging the system-level and user-level deps.edn maps), with the addition of the maven central and clojars repositories.
   - excluded-libs: A set of lib symbols to be excluded from the produced bundle.
 Only the lib is excluded and not its dependencies.
   - allow-unstable-deps: A boolean.
 When set to true, the project can depend on local dependencies or a SNAPSHOT version of a dependency.
 Default to false.
   - libs-path: The path of the folder where dependencies are copied, relative to the output folder.
 Default to "lib".